 \subsection{The Split Model}

 A supermanifold $\Xfr$ of dimension $(p|q)$ is said to have \emph{even} dimension $p$ and \emph{odd} dimension $q$.
 For the purposes of this article it will be convenient to think about a supermanifold $\Xfr$ as being modelled on two bits of data: a manifold $M$, called the \emph{reduced space}, and a vector bundle $E\ra M$ called the \emph{modelling bundle}.
 Let $\Ec$ denote the sheaf of sections of $E$.
 To see how to make sense of a supermanifold $\Xfr$ as being `modelled' on $(M, E)$, recall from Definition \ref{ncnrnv322rnk}(ii) the epimorphism $\iota^\sharp : \Oc_M \ra \Cc_M$ and set $\Jc = \ker\iota^\sharp$.
 It is called the \emph{nilpotent ideal}.
 By Definition \ref{ncnrnv322rnk}(iii) we see that the quotient $\Jc/\Jc^2$ will be a sheaf of locally free $\Cc_M$-modules and hence correspond to the sheaf of sections of a vector bundle, say $E\ra M$.
 The structure sheaf $\Oc_M$ of $\Xfr = (M, \Oc_M)$ will then be locally isomorphic to the sheaf of sections $\wedge^\bt \Ec$ of the bundle of exterior algebras $\wedge^\bt E$.
-If there exists an isomorphism $\Jc/\Jc^2\stackrel{\cong}{\ra}\Ec$, then we say $\Xfr$ will be \emph{modelled} on a pair $(M, E)$ and use the notation $\Xfr_{(M, E)}$.\footnote{ The distinction between $\Xfr$ and $\Xfr_{(M,E)}$ is superficial.
+If there exists an isomorphism $\Jc/\Jc^2\stackrel{\cong}{\ra}\Ec$, then we say $\Xfr$ will be \emph{modelled} on a pair $(M, E)$ and use the notation $\Xfr_{(M, E)}$.

+\begin{REM} \emph{The distinction between $\Xfr$ and $\Xfr_{(M,E)}$ is superficial.
 We make it only to emphasise that, in this article, we adopt a `bottom-up' point of view on supermanifolds.
-That is, rather than starting with some supermanifold, we start with a manifold $M$, a vector bundle $E\ra M$ and study supermanifold structures associated to $(M, E)$.}
+That is, rather than starting with some supermanifold, we start with a manifold $M$, a vector bundle $E\ra M$ and study supermanifold structures associated to $(M, E)$.} \end{REM}

 \begin{DEF} \emph{For a supermanifold $\Xfr_{(M, E)}$, a choice of isomorphism $\vp : \Jc/\Jc^2\stackrel{\cong}{\ra}\Ec$ is referred to as a \emph{coframe} for $\Xfr_{(M, E)}$. } \end{DEF}

 We will justify the terminology `coframe' in the above definition later on in this article.